Auston Matthews Game Preview: Maple Leafs vs. Rangers

 Matthews Season Stats Insights

-- In Matthews' 25 games played this season he's scored in 10 of them, but has yet to post a multi-goal effort.
+- Matthews has averaged 20:50 of ice time this season (with a plus-minus of +4).

-- Matthews has a point in 14 of 25 games this year, with multiple points in 10 of them.
+- Matthews has a goal in 12 games this year out of 27 games played, including multiple goals eight times.

+- In 16 of 27 games this season, Matthews has recorded a point, and 12 of those games included multiple points.

-- Matthews has an assist in eight of 25 games this year, with multiple assists in one of them.
+- Matthews has had an assist in a game 10 times this season over 27 games played, with multiple assists in two games.

-- Matthews' odds on his point total prop carry an implied probability of 38.5% that he hits the over.
+- Matthews has an implied probability of 40% to eclipse his point total based on the odds.

-- Given his moneyline odds, Matthews has an implied probability of 47.6% of going over his assist prop bet.
+- There is an implied probability of 50% of Matthews going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.